clvarley/logger/README.md

 1. It provides an interface similar to `/dev/null` on Linux or `NUL` on Windows
 2. You can swap in NullLogger if your application no longer requires logging

+### StderrLogger

+Basic logger that prints messages directly to the STDERR stream.

+As most implementations of STDERR have no concept of priority levels, all the methods of this class have the same behaviour.

 ### SystemLogger